swidler/roam-python/README.md

 	-k, --k parameter for computing window size when the method is relerror (default: 1/2.5).
 	-max, --max_width maximum window size (default: 31).
+	-lws, --loc_win_size smaller window size for finer filtering with low coverage.
+Can be 'skip'  (without quotation marks) to ignore this step, 'auto' (without quotation marks), or the desired size.
+		(default: 'auto')

 Outputs:
 	&emsp;If the pipeline runs to the final stage, two main outputs are produced: a BED file